pmanlukas/thesisdata/readme.md

 You will find all relevant files of my design research process

+:no_entry: The code for the PoC of the classifier can be found in this [repository](https://github.com/pmanlukas/colab)

 ## Here a short discription on the Notebooks:

 - classes verification: notebook showing the underlying samples of the clusters resulting from the clustering